Rent-to-Own Townhouses: Best Options and How to Find Them

 Before deciding on a rent-to-own townhouse, consider these factors:

-The rental period is usually one to five years.
-Choose a longer period if you need more time to save for your townhouse purchase and qualify for a mortgage, or a shorter one if you're ready to buy soon.
+Maintenance, taxes, and insurance responsibilities vary by contract.
+Opt for a longer period if you need more time to save and qualify for a mortgage, or a shorter one if you're ready to buy soon.[2]

-Compare the townhouse’s future purchase price to that of similar properties in your area.
-Calculate how much you’ll pay throughout the rental period and what percent of that money goes toward the eventual purchase price.
+Compare the townhouse’s future purchase price to similar properties in your area.
+This step will help you calculate your estimated monthly rental payment and the percentage that goes toward the eventual purchase price.
+It will also help you guard against overpaying for a townhouse.

 Make sure to shop around!

-Both the price of your desired home and the portion of your rent contributed toward its future down payment will vary by rent-to-own company and market.
-For example, for a $160,000 rent-to-own townhouse in Atlanta, GA:
+The price of your desired home and the portion of your rent contributed toward its future down payment will vary by rent-to-own company, market, and home price.
+For example, for a $400,000 rent-to-own townhouse in Florida:

 Homeowners association fees and rules